Exploiting Missing Data Remediation Strategies using Adversarial Missingness Attacks: Expanded Results and Discussion

-We used the statsmodels package \cite{seabold2010statsmodels} to fit the GLMs with the defaul parameters and initialized the IRLS with zero vector \cite{seabold2010statsmodels}.
-We used scikit-learn \cite{scikit-learn} for mean imputation and to use MICE package \cite{buurenMiceMultivariateImputation2011a}, we used rpy2 python interface.
-We used the $mice$ function from the \mice package with the default parameters 5 maximum iterations.
-We used a single imputation of the MICE algorithm but varied the randomness seed across different masks.
-We directly used the imputed data accessed using $\$imp$ and fed into a GLM solver.
-Instead of using a single imputation, pooling the results can make the attacks less effective.
+We used the statsmodels package \cite{seabold2010statsmodels} to fit the GLMs with the default parameters and initialized IRLS with the zero vector \cite{seabold2010statsmodels}.
+We used scikit-learn \cite{scikit-learn} for mean imputation and to use the MICE package from R~\cite{buurenMiceMultivariateImputation2011a}, we utilized the rpy2 python interface.
+We used the $mice$ function from the \mice package with the default parameters and 5 maximum iterations.
+We used a single imputation of the MICE algorithm but varied the randomness seed across the different masks.
+We accessed the imputed data using $\$imp$ and fed it into a GLM solver.
+Pooling the results instead of using a single imputation can make the attacks less effective.